 Myth #1: Celebrating Lent is only for Catholics.

-Truth: Lent is observed by Catholics and Protestants.
-Lent is an ancient practice that began long before “Catholic” and “Protestant” were labels used by Christians.
+Truth: Lent is observed by Catholic, Orthodox, and Protestant Christians alike.
+Lent is an ancient practice that began long before Christians used such labels to define ourselves.

 Myth #2: Lent is 40 days long.

 Truth: It’s actually 46 days!
 Those extra 6 days are